-- Scroll down to the list of meetings and locate the meeting you are interested in. - Select the COMMENT icon to the right of "Meeting Title" (under the Options tab) and follow the prompt meeting.
-Comments received after the deadline may not be distributed to the Commission but will be made part of the record.
+- Scroll down to the list of meetings and locate the meeting you are interested in. - Select the COMMENT icon to the right of "Meeting Title" (under the Options tab) and follow the prompt

 E-mail PBAecomments@santa-ana.org and reference the topic in the subject line.
 Mail to Sarah Bernal, Recording Secretary, City of Santa Ana, 20 Civic Center Plaza - M20, Santa Ana, CA 92701.